The History of the Centre for Advanced Study (CAS)

-Deliberations about a Norwegian Centre for Advanced Study began in 1986, when sociologist Gudmund Hernes wrote a feature article in the daily newspaper Dagbladet.
+Deliberations about a Norwegian Centre for Advanced Study began on New Year's Eve 1986, when sociologist Gudmund Hernes wrote an opinion editorial in the daily newspaper Dagbladet titled 'Can you have ambitions in Norway?'

-Describing an education and research system drained of creativity and curiosity by a bothersome level of bureaucracy, the weight of the academic teaching load, and an ever-growing emphasis on the ‘usefulness’ of research, Hernes identified an urgent need for a centre for fundamental research in Norway.
+Hernes described an education and research system drained of creativity and curiosity by a bothersome level of bureaucracy, the weight of the academic teaching load, and an ever-growing emphasis on the ‘usefulness’ of research.
+The system didn't just need more funding for fundamental research, he argued; it needed to set its sights higher.

+In 1987, Hernes was asked to lead a Royal Commission on reorganising higher education and research in Norway.
 Inspired by his experience at the prestigious Center for Advanced Study in the Behavioral Sciences (CASBS) in Palo Alto, California, Hernes envisioned the potential to establish a similar institution in Norway.
-Hernes described CASBS as ‘a(n) almost imaginary and … paradisal place.’

 Chairs of the CAS Board of Directors